stenhaug/website_ben_stenhaug/content/finance/saving_for_retirement.md

 - **Option 3 -  Invest in a retirement account for 35 years:** You invest your $1000 in a retirement account.
 You don’t have to pay taxes on dividends or capital gains, so it turns into $5,516.
 You can then buy $5,516 / $100 = 55.2 pairs of shoes in retirement.

 We can think of the differences between these options in terms of multipliers.
-The multiplier between Option 1 and Option 2 is $frac{43.9}{10} = 4.39$.
+The multiplier between Option 1 and Option 2 is 43.9 / 10 = 4.39.
 You can have more than four times more pairs of shoes if you’re willing to wait for retirement.
 Let’s call this the investment multiplier:

 $$
-text{Investment Multiplier} = dfrac{text{Purchasing power of $1 if invested in a taxable account until retirement}}{text{Purchasing power of $1 right now}}
+\text{Investment Multiplier} = \dfrac{\text{Purchasing power of \\$1 if invested in a taxable account until retirement}}{\text{Purchasing power of \\$1 right now}}
 $$

 The investment multiplier is how much more purchasing power you’ll have if you invest your money into a taxable account.
 It clarifies the tradeoff between consuming now and consuming in retirement: Would you rather have one pair of shoes now or four pairs of shoes in retirement?
 This is the tradeoff between consuming less now or more later: The classic marshmallow test on a longer time scale.